Dlopez2990/Module-9-Lab-Activity-While-Loops/README.md

 # Module-9-Lab-Activity-While-Loops
-Below are the 4 problem for module 9.
+Below are the 4 problem for module 9 which shows the code for each problem.
 Problem 1: Write an infinite loop that prints “Infinite”.
 An infinite loop never ends.
 The condition is always true.
 Problem 2: Using a while loop, create a list called L that contains the numbers 0 to 10.
 On each iteration, the loop should append the current value of a counter variable to the list and then increase the counter by 1.
 The while loop should stop once the counter variable is greater than 10.
 Problem 3: Using a while loop, ask the user to enter a number.
 Append each entered number to a list and add them together.
 Continue asking for a number until the sum of the list of numbers is greater than 100.